-- How do we allocate consumption and production of energy by existing assets (short run)? - How do we decide investment in energy consumption and production assets in the long run? - How can we most efficiently reduce greenhouse gas emissions and air pollution from the energy sector? - Wind and solar power are low-cost, but how do we efficiently deal with their variability? - How do we design markets for variable renewable energy? - Is a decentral system design better than a centralised one?
+- How do we allocate consumption and production of energy by existing assets (short run)? - How should we investment in energy consumption and production assets in the long run? - How can we most efficiently reduce greenhouse gas emissions and air pollution from the energy sector? - Wind and solar power are low-cost, but how do we efficiently deal with their variability? - How do we design markets for variable renewable energy? - Is a decentral system design better than a centralised one? - Can we protect vulnerable consumers from energy market volatility?